ralll/django-container-setup/README.rst

   # Return to root folder.
   cd ../..

-If django is NOT installed, the message will be:
+If Django is NOT installed, the message will be:

 .. code-block:: bash